state-hiu/Mapgive/stories/_posts/2013-12-6-responding-to-disasters.md

 title: Responding to Disasters, Saving Lives
 person: Tyler Machado, Journalist
 country: Philippines
-image: /assets/img/tyler-machado.jpg
+image: /assets/img/philippines-story.jpg
-altText: Tyler works with colleagues in Katmandu, Nepal.
+altText: Mappers review their materials in the Philippines.
-caption: Alyssa works with a colleague in Katmandu, Nepal.
+caption: Mappers review their materials in the Philippines.
 ---

 Accurate weather forecasts could not thwart the deadly power of super typhoon Haiyan in the Philippines in November 2013.
 But even before the storm made landfall, The Humanitarian OpenSteetMap Team (HOT) activated volunteers to track and gather geographic base data.